-- Requires workers' compensation claims to be charged to the Surplus Fund Account in lieu of to a state fund employer's experience in certain circumstances when a claim is based on a motor vehicle accident involving a third party. - Allows a state fund employer who believes that a claim may qualify to be charged to the Surplus Fund Account under the bill to file a request with the Administrator of Workers' Compensation for a determination. - Requires the Administrator to make the determination upon receipt of an employer's request. - Requires any amount collected by the Administrator through the subrogation process for compensation or benefits that were charged to the Surplus Fund Account to be credited to the Surplus Fund Account and not applied to an individual employer's account.
+- Requires workers' compensation claims to be charged to the Surplus Fund Account in lieu of to a state fund employer's experience in certain circumstances when a claim is based on a motor vehicle accident involving a third party. - Allows a state fund employer who believes that a claim may qualify to be charged to the Surplus Fund Account under the bill to file a request with the Administrator of Workers' Compensation for a determination. - Requires the Administrator to make the determination within 180 days after the Administrator receives the request. - Requires any amount collected by the Administrator through the subrogation process for compensation or benefits that were charged to the Surplus Fund Account to be credited to the Surplus Fund Account and not applied to an individual employer's account.